My Dog's Front Paw is Curling Under - Knuckling in Dogs

 Treatment of knuckling in dogs

-As we state above, the way we can treat knuckling is to administer to the underlying cause of the problem first.
-In trauma or if there is a foreign object embedded in the paw, then we need to treat them with first aid.
+As we stated above, we can treat knuckling in dogs by first addressing the underlying cause.
+With trauma or if there is a foreign object embedded in the paw, we need to treat them with first aid.
 For foreign objects, we need to remove the object, disinfect the wound and then cover it up.
 For a trauma, the dog will need to be taken to a veterinarian to see if any bones or ligaments are broken.
 They will usually do this using an x-ray.
 Once the diagnosis is confirmed, the vet can set the bone and continue any specific treatment.

-For neurological problems, then we need to address each specific problem separately.
-For example, for canine cognitive dysfunction (also known as Alzheimer's in dogs), the drug Anipryl may be used to slow down the progress of brain deterioration.
-If surgery will help, then this may be carried out.
-While we may not be able to stop neural degeneration completely, we can manage the symptoms and ensure the dog is comfortable.
+For neurological problems, we need to address each specific problem separately.
+For example, canine cognitive dysfunction (also known as Alzheimer's in dogs) may require the drug Anipryl to slow down the progress of brain deterioration.
+Surgery may be helpful, depending on the cause.
+While we may not be able to stop neural degeneration completely, we can manage the symptoms and better ensure the dog's quality of life.

-Depending on the specific reason for dog knuckling, knuckling in dogs prevention may be difficult.
+Depending on the specific reason for dog paws curling under, knuckling prevention may be difficult.
 For example, a trauma may have been unavoidable.
 However, since knuckling is related to so many other conditions, ensuring your dog has a good quality of life will go a long way to prevent its occurrence.

 While there are many reasons a dog may develop knuckling, we need to be very careful.
-Take your dog to the veterinarian when you see something out of the ordinary and perform regular checkups regardless.
+Take your dog to the veterinarian when you see something out of the ordinary and perform regular checkups.

 Foot brace for dogs

 If a dog is recovering from an injury which leads to knuckling, then there are certain practical ways you can help them regain their footing.
 A foot brace or training socks allow the dog's paw to be set correctly which will help them walk again.
 They are used as a part of physical rehabilitation in dogs.
 The animal will need to move slowly and regain their strength.
 Once this happens, the foot brace is usually removed.
-However, some dogs may need to use the sock regularly, depending on the amount of damage done.
+However, some dogs may need to regularly use the sock, depending on the amount of damage incurred.

 Another part of rehab for dogs utilizes the swimming pool.
 A dog can exercise and move their paws without putting any weight on it due to their buoyancy in water.
 This is very beneficial for knuckling, but is not available to everyone and can be cost prohibitive.
 Learn more with our article on physical therapy for dogs.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.